concordion/concordion-logback-extension/src/test/resources/specification/ClassicLog.md

 public class ExampleFixture {
     private static final Logger LOGGER = LoggerFactory.getLogger(ExampleFixture.class);

+    @Extension
+    private final LoggingFormatterExtension loggingExtension = new LoggingFormatterExtension();

     public void logSomething() {
         LOGGER.debug("Log a value");
     }
 }
 </pre></div>

-This will append the entry [DEBUG ExampleFixture - Log a value](- "?=canUseClassicLogger(#fixture)") into the log file and the resulting specification will [contain a link to the log file](- "c:assertTrue=hasLinkToLogFile()").
+This will append the entry [DEBUG ExampleFixture - Log a value](- "?=canUseClassicLogger(#fixture)") into the log file.

+### Specification Log

+For ease of access, and to support running tests in parallel, a separate log file will be created per specification (but only if the test writes a log entry) and a link to that log file will be placed in the [specifications footer](- "c:assertTrue=specificationHasLinkToLogFile(#fixture)").

 ### Example Logs

-If using examples log files will be automatically split into a log per example with a link to the log placed in the top right of the example as follows:
+If the specification makes use of the new Concordion Example command, a separate log file will be created per example and a link to that log file will be placed at the [top right of the example](- "c:assertTrue=exampleHasLinkToLogFile(#fixture)")

-#### [Example] (-)

-This example will have its own [log and link](- "c:assertTrue=hasExampleLog()") , while the rest of the specification will have it's own log file.

 ### Log Viewer

-This extension includes a [LogViewer](- "c:assertTrue=useLogViewer()") to make the logs a little friendlier to use and gives the ability to filter the logs by the log level.
+This extension includes a log viewer to make the logs a little friendlier to use and gives the ability to filter the logs by the log level.
+The log viewer is enabled by calling the method [`setUseLogFileViewer(true)`](- "c:assertTrue=useLogViewer(#fixture, #TEXT)") on the logging extension

-This is ignored if using the HTML Logs.

     @Extension
-    private final LoggingFormatterExtension loggingExtension = new LoggingFormatterExtension().setUseLogViewer(true);
+    private final LoggingFormatterExtension loggingExtension = new LoggingFormatterExtension().setUseLogFileViewer(true);

+This setting is ignored if using HTML Logs.